 When thunderstorms roll through, our pets aren’t just reacting to one thing.
 They’re experiencing a full sensory assault that we humans barely register.
 Dogs and cats process environmental changes through vastly different evolutionary lenses, which explains why your pup might be cowering under the bed while your feline friend watches the lightning show from the windowsill.

 Cats, on the other hand, descended from solitary desert hunters.
 Their evolutionary toolkit prepared them for different challenges.
 Can cats be scared of thunder?
-The answer is sometimes, but their wild ancestors typically found shelter in small, enclosed spaces during harsh weather and simply waited things out.
+Sometimes, but their wild ancestors typically found shelter in small, enclosed spaces during harsh weather and simply waited things out.
 This “hunker down and be still” survival strategy means cats are generally more inclined to find a hiding spot and remain calm rather than panic.

 Why Dogs React More Dramatically to Thunderstorms